paris-swc/advanced-numpy-lesson/03-indexing.md

 ### K-means clustering

-K-means is a simple clustering algorithm.
+K-means is a simple algorithm to cluster data that is to identify groups of similar objects based only on their properties.
+The algorithm is best-illustrated by the following graph.

 ![](fig/kmeans_illustration.png)